 Skills tests range from something as simple as a typing test to something as complicated as an architectural drafting test.
 Generally speaking, these tests are legal, as long as they genuinely test a skill necessary for the performance of a job.

-Some employers use written tests -- usually in a multiple choice format -- to gain insight into applicant's general abilities, personality, and/or psyche.
+Some employers use written tests—usually in a multiple choice format—to gain insight into applicant's general abilities, personality, or psyche.
 These tests are only rarely appropriate, and requiring applicants to take them leaves you vulnerable to various types of lawsuits.
 For example:

 If you do decide to use one of these types of tests, proceed with extreme caution.
 Make sure that the test has been screened scientifically for validity and that it genuinely correlates to necessary job skills.
 Review the test carefully for any questions that may intrude into an applicant's privacy.

 The federal Employee Polygraph Protection Act generally prohibits employers from requiring applicants to take a lie detector test or asking applicants about previous lie detector tests.
-The law includes a narrow list of exceptions that apply to, for example, businesses that provide armored car services, alarm or guard services, or manufacture, distribute, or dispense pharmaceuticals.
+The law includes a narrow list of exceptions that apply to, for example, businesses that provide armored car services or security services or that manufacture, distribute, or dispense pharmaceuticals.

 To avoid violating the Americans With Disabilities Act, don't ask an applicant about his or her medical history and don't conduct any medical exam before you make a job offer.

 Once you decide to offer the applicant a job, you can make the offer conditional on the applicant passing a medical exam.
 Just be sure you require the exam for all entering employees who are doing the same job.
 If you only require people whom you believe or know to have disabilities to take the exam, you will be violating the Americans With Disabilities Act.